andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 function exercise() {
 	// TODO read the files in the project folder
-	// and write the to the out.txt file
+	// and write them to the out.txt file
 }

 exercise()